 - work to high environmental standards and improve performances as much as possible over the project term;

-- use raw materials and energy efficiently, optimising their re-use and recycling to minimise waste and waste products;
+- use raw materials and energy efficiently, optimizing their re-use and recycling to minimize waste and waste products;

 - safeguard environmental values and culture;

-For the last few years, Ansaldo STS has produced LEDbased traffic lights at the Tito Scalo and Batesburgh sites.
+For the last few years, Ansaldo STS has produced LED-based traffic lights at the Tito Scalo and Batesburg sites.
 This innovation has a positive impact on energy consumption, the management of maintenance and the disposal of maintenance material.
 Suffice it to say that bulbs were normally changed every four months, while LED bulbs last at least ten years.

-Specifically, the following products have been developed, produced and are already installed for various operations (such as the Turin-Padua line) in Italy alone:
+Specifically, the following products have been developed, produced and are already installed (such as the Turin-Padua line) in Italy alone:

-- SALACC (LED signalling for electronic central management systems)
+- SALACC (LED signaling for electronic central management systems)